openSUSE/news-o-o/_posts/2010-05-15-opensuse-weekly-news-issue-123-is-out.markdown

     "From Thursday to Saturday there was an event in Vienna held as a  part of longer Austrian tour called LinuxWochen.
 This opportunity could  not have been missed by openSUSE, so we formed a team consisting of me,  Michal and Sirko.
      All three days were packed with more than 70 talks and  workshops.
-We had a stand directly next to Fedoraâ€™s one, handled by  Fabian and Zoltan, so we also had an opportunity to talk about our  distros and also to make fun about each other.Â :-)"
+We had a stand directly next to Fedora’s one, handled by  Fabian and Zoltan, so we also had an opportunity to talk about our  distros and also to make fun about each other. :-)"